WooCommerce vs Shopify

 Marketing Winner: Shopify

 Both platforms let you integrate multichannel selling and social media sharing.
-But while Shopify offers this functionality by default, WooCommerce requires you to pay for dedicated plugins.
+However, while Shopify offers this functionality by default, WooCommerce requires you to pay for dedicated plugins.

 WooCommerce SEO Review